bitdessin/JustDeepIt/docs/source/tutorials/plant-segmentation.rst

 Results
 =======

-AgroLens generates three types of images: mask, masked, and contour during object detection, as respectively shown in the images below.
+JustDeepIt generates three types of images: mask, masked, and contour during object detection, as respectively shown in the images below.

 .. image:: ../_static/tutorials_PPD2013_inference_output_types.jpg
     :align: center

-The time-series images can be aligned to generate videos stored in file video.mp4 in the workspace.
+The time-series images can be aligned to generate videos using third-party software such as :command:`ffmpeg` command, free GUI software, and online service.

 .. raw:: html